 The volume increase in the direction of the primary trend is something you will generally see as stocks progress throughout the day.
 You will see the strong move into the 10 am time frame, a consolidation period and then acceleration from noon until the close.

 For this strategy, you will want to wait for the trade to develop in the morning and look to take a position after 11 am.
-For those that follow the blog, you know that I do not trade in the afternoon; however, this doesn’t mean you can’t figure it out.
+The idea is to wait for the trend to form, and then follow it with a low risk entry point.

-- You need to be prepared to hold a stock for multiple hours in order to reap the real rewards
+You need to be prepared to hold a stock for multiple hours to reap the real rewards

-- Instead of using volume to predict which stocks will trend, simply use volume as an indicator that keeps you in a winning position
+Instead of using volume to predict which stocks will trend all day, simply use volume as an indicator that keeps you in a winning position

 Let’s walk through a few volume spike examples, which resulted in a reversal off the spike high or low.

-In the below example we will cover the stock Zulily.
-The stock had a significant gap up from $13.20 to almost $16.
+In the below example we will cover the stock Amazon.
+The stock had a significant gap $20.

-- The subsequent heavy volume events further establish the reversal in trend from the initial spike at the open
+The subsequent heavy volume events further establish the reversal in trend from the initial spike after the opening range

 Volume Spikes with Long Wicks

-Below is an example from a 5-minute chart of the stock Depomed, ticker DEPO.
+Below is an another example from a 3-minute chart of the stock Amazon, ticker AMZN.
 You will notice how the stock had a significant gap down and then recovered nicely.
-Once the recovery began to flat line and the volume dried up, you will want to establish a short position.
+Once the recovery began to flatline and the volume dried up, you will want to establish a short position.

 Let’s take another look at a long wick setup.
-The below chart is of Frontier Communications, ticker FTR with a long wick down.
-The stock then recovered and went flat, which was an excellent time to enter a short position.
+The below chart is of Tesla, ticker TSLA with a long wick down.
+The stock then recovered and flattened out, which was an excellent time to enter a short position.

 Let’s dig into the charts a bit.

-- If you want to play the reversal, wait a few candles to see if the peak holds and enter a trade counter to the morning gap
+If you want to play the reversal, wait for a few candles to see if the peak holds and enter a trade counter to the morning gap

 The strategies discussed in this article can be used with any stock and on any time frame.
 The most important point to remember is you want to see volume expand in the direction of your trade.
 Keep this in the back of your mind and you will do just fine.